 Before you can detach a disk from a VM you need to find out the LUN number, which is an identifier for the disk to be detached.
 To do that, follow these steps:

 Open Azure CLI and connect to your Azure subscription.
 Make sure you are in Azure Service Management mode (

 Find out which disks are attached to your VM by using

 $azure vm disk list UbuntuVM info: Executing command vm disk list + Fetching disk images + Getting virtual machines + Getting VM disks data: Lun Size(GB) Blob-Name OS data: --- -------- -------------------------------- ----- data: 30 ubuntuVM-2645b8030676c8f8.vhd Linux data: 1 10 test.VHD data: 0 30 ubuntuVM-76f7ee1ef0f6dddc.vhd info: vm disk list command OK

 Note the LUN or the logical unit number for the disk that you want to detach.

-Prior to detaching the disk from the Linux guest, you should identify all partitions on the disk are not in use and ensure that the operating system will not attempt to re-mount them after a reboot.
+Before detaching the disk from the Linux guest, you should make sure that all partitions on the disk are not in use.
+Ensure that the operating system does not attempt to remount them after a reboot.
 These steps undo the configuration you likely created when attaching the disk.

 lsscsicommand to discover the disk identifier.